Best Data Enrichment Services for RevOps in 2026

 How often should RevOps re-enrich CRM records?

-Every 90 days for active pipeline accounts.
-Every 6 months for your full database.
+Every 90 days for active pipeline accounts where you're running outbound sequences or nurture campaigns.
+Every 6 months for your full database to catch job changes and company updates.
 B2B contact data decays at roughly 30% per year as people change jobs, companies rebrand, and direct dials rotate.
-If you haven't re-enriched in over 6 months, expect significant bounce rate problems.
+If you haven't re-enriched in over 6 months, expect email bounce rates to climb above 5% and phone connect rates to drop significantly.
+Set calendar reminders for re-enrichment cycles and treat them like any other recurring RevOps process.

 Get Weekly RevOps Intelligence